 - Pour the mac and cheese mixture into a buttered 8x8 pan and crumble chunks of the goat cheese on top.

-- In a bowl mix the Panko breadcrumbs, melted butter and chopped cilantro and crumble mixture on top and bake.
+In a bowl mix the Panko breadcrumbs, melted butter and chopped cilantro and crumble mixture on top.

-- Allow to cool slightly and set up.
+Bake for 30 minutes at 350°F. Allow to cool for 10 minutes and firm up a little.
 Cut into squares and serve.

 Inspired by Julia’s Album.